LDeiva/Analyzing_Italy_s-victory_at-Euro_2020_using_advanced_statistics/README.md

 In this article I am analyzing by number how Italy played during the tournament and what statistics tell about the performance.

 Let’s Start.

+**N.B.
+All statistics and graphs were generated from the analysis of dataframes released free by Statsbomb to whom I send a big thank you.**

+**N.B.
+The player statistics reported, unless otherwise indicated, only take into account players who have played at least 180 total minutes in the entire competition.
+And as will be reported they are normalized either for 90 minutes or for possession and for 90 minutes.**